-Every supermarket stocks liters and liters of decent or even good-quality ready made tomato sauce – but why buy it when you can make your own?
 The best tomatoes to make sauce with are the smaller cultivars, those that you can buy still attached to their vine: cherry tomatoes, plum tomatoes, piccadilly tomatoes, Roma tomatoes… there are so many different kinds that is almost hard to choose only one.
 Our absolute favourite is the ‘Pomodorino del Piennolo del Vesuvio’, a cultivar of tomatoes from around Naples, in southern Italy.
 This tomato variety was selected because its thick skin makes it possible to keep it fresh for months at end, allowing for a constant supply of fresh tomato sauce to be used on pizza.

 Serves: 4 | Preparation time: 15 mins | Cooking time: 60 mins

 - Piennolo or Cherry or plum tomatoes, fresh: 800 g

 - Basil, fresh: 4-5 leaves

 - Garlic: 1 clove